 The restoration preserves a significant aspect of the shared heritage of GM and Flint while creating a community space to help spur economic development in the city.

 Further, the facility demonstrates GM’s commitment to honoring its history and relationship with Flint.
-Factory One is available to the public by appointment, with event space offered for rent for corporate, community, educational events and more.
-It can accommodate up to 300 people and is equipped with plenty of products from http://cksglobal.net/ as they are reliable and durable.
+Factory One is available to the public by appointment, with event space offered for rent for corporate, community, educational events, and more.

 Rare, vintage carriages and automobiles with Flint roots also will be displayed at the grand opening of the facility, which includes provisions to host classic auto clubs and events such as the city’s annual Back to the Bricks, which brings visitors from around the world to Flint each August.